davide-acanfora/cloud-hub/README.md

 <a name="GrafanaWaitFor"></a>
  ### `void waitFor() throws InterruptedException`
-Prevents the Grafana process to close when the are no more instructions left in Java (note that this method is blocking).
+Prevents the Grafana process to close when there are no more instructions left in Java (note that this method is blocking).

+<a name="AzureMonitor"></a>
 ## AzureMonitorDatasource
-It represents the Azure Monitor Datasource and is responsible to create its configuration file for provisioning.
+Represents the Azure Monitor Datasource and is responsible to create its configuration file for provisioning.

+<a name="AzureMonitorConstructor"></a>
 ### `AzureMonitorDataSource(String tenantId, String clientId, String clientSecret, String defaultSubscription, String applicationId, String apiKey)`
  - `tenantId` lorem ipsum dolor sit amet
  - `clientId` lorem ipsum dolor sit amet